OctopusDeploy/blog/blog/2022-q3/different-types-of-tests/index.md

 ## Conclusion

-Testing is an essential factor in DevOps processes.
+Testing is essential in DevOps processes.
 Testing assures each stage in a DevOps process for quality before moving to the next stage.
+Research has shown that automated testing is a strong indicator of customer happineses and successful teams.
 Tests can be run manually or automated.
 This blog has given examples of the two main types of tests: functional and non-functional.
 A robust testing environment fits well with Octopus Deploy.
 Octopus Deploy takes care of the release, deploy and automate sections of the DevOps lifecycle, and makes complex deployments easier!

 Happy Deployments!